 Requirements for credentialing vary among states.
-In order to locate the credentialing eligibility requirements of another state, please contact the credentialing board of that state.
+To locate the credentialing eligibility requirements of another state, please contact the credentialing board of that state.

 \If you need additional information on state eligibility or transferability requirements for these states, please contact your Program Director or the Director of Education.